vuralcanasal/GitNotes/01_Init_Add_Commit.md

 > nothing added to commit but untracked files present (use "git add" to track)

 # Git Commit
-We use `git commit` command to commit chages from staging are to repository, and create a snapshot.
-By using commit, we need a message summarizing the changes.
+We use `git commit` command to commit chages from staging are to repository and create a snapshot.
+When commiting, you need a message summarizing the changes.

 If you use only `git commit`, it will commit all staged to repository, and open a text editor for your commit message.
-Instead of it, you can use "-m" option to provide your message `git commit -m "<your message>"`.
+Alternatively, you can use "-m" option to provide your message diretly `git commit -m "<your message>"`.

-Now, we can continue our example in the git add part.
-Now, we have two untraked file which are 01_Init_Add_Commit.md and 02_Branche.md.
-Firstly, we add 02_Branche.md to staging area, then commit it to repository.
-After that, we will do same thing our 01_Init_Add_Commit.md.
+Continuing with our example in the git add section, we have two untraked files which are 01_Init_Add_Commit.md and 02_Branche.md.
+First, add 02_Branche.md to the staging area and commit it to repository.
+After that,repeat the process for 01_Init_Add_Commit.md.

 `git add 02_Branche.md`
 `git status`